yberrada/mongo-movies/README.md

 # Exercise 1: Setup Atlas Cluster

 ### Step 1: Access MongoDB Atlas cluster
-*Skip this exercise if you already have a MongoDB Atlas Cluster*
+*Skip this exercise if you already have a MongoDB Atlas Cluster - Make sure the Atlas Cluster is at least an M10*
 - Login to the attendee portal: https://www.atlas-labs.cloud/
 - Gain access to your dedicated cluster by clicking on <b>Atlas Cluster</b> in the top left corner.
 - The e-mail will be prepopulated, leave it as is and use the following password to login: